 Alternatively, simple, elegant gowns with minimal detailing and architectural lines are the ideal excuse to invest in pieces whose streamlined white gold settings will showcase your diamonds exquisitely.

-Given the cooler weather during the winter season, fortunately gowns with high necks and long sleeves are back in vogue.
+Given the cooler weather during the winter season, gowns with high necks and long sleeves are a lovely style.
 “Popular belief states that bracelets and necklaces should be avoided with such styles, but a beautiful fabric can, in fact, become a striking backdrop for daintily layered pieces,” says Maia Adams of Adorn Insight.